 There is not a waiting list.
-All applicants who meet the deadline and are minimally qualified will be considered for the 2014 program.
-The Radiography program is intensive, so some applicants elect to complete support classes such as Medical Terminology (HLT 143) or Human Anatomy & Physiology I (BIO 141) while they are being considered (grades must be a "C" or better for this curriculum).
-A recent high school biology or Bio 101 is required for Anatomy/Physiology courses at VWCC.
-It should be understood that these support courses are not the same as required prerequisites (addressed in a previous question).
+All applicants who meet the deadline and are minimally qualified will be considered for the 2015 program.
+The Radiography program is intensive, so some applicants elect to complete general support classes such as Medical Terminology (HLT 143) or Human Anatomy & Physiology I (BIO 141) while they are being considered (grades must be a "C" or better for this curriculum).
+A recent high school biology or Bio 101 is a required prerequisite for Anatomy/Physiology courses at VWCC.
+It should be understood that these general education or support courses are not the same as required prerequisites (addressed in a previous question).
 You may view a listing of curriculum requirements in the "Radiography" section of the college catalog.
-Interested students are encouraged to work with the pre-radiography advisor to see if taking support classes is feasible based on their individual circumstances (taking in consideration whether they are part-time, full-time, financial circumstances, holding a job, etc.) keeping in mind this is a restricted program and only 21 students are accepted once a year.
+Interested students are encouraged to work with the pre-radiography advisor to see if taking support classes is feasible based on their individual circumstances (taking in consideration whether they are students part-time, full-time, financial circumstances, holding a job, etc.) keeping in mind this is a restricted program and only 21 students are accepted once a year.

 The core RAD courses must be taken in sequence as outlined in the college catalog and it takes 24-months to complete (including summer semesters).
 The core program coursework is only offered during the day.
 The Radiography lectures are conducted on a M/W/F schedule in first year and Tu/Th in the second year.
 The program requires extensive clinical and lab time in addition to the lecture.
 Clinical assignments are usually 2 days a week (Tu/Th) in the 1st year and 3 days a week (M/W/F) in 2nd year.
-Clinical experiences are primarily days, but applicants should anticipate a limited number of evening or a weekend clinical during the program.
+Clinical experiences are primarily full days, but applicants should anticipate a limited number of evening or a weekend clinical during the program.

 If you are interested in taking classes to prepare for future entry into the program, but you are unsure when you will be eligible, please submit the current Radiography application form with the appropriate transcripts.
 This will allow us to help you plan and suggest proper courses to begin your studies.
 By submitting now you may benefit from advising by the Health Careers Information Specialist, who will be able to discuss your transcript(s), placement testing, prerequisites, support classes, etc. and complete any needed transfer evaluations for you (if applicable).